10 Ways to Seem Like a Pro (Even if You’re Just Starting Out)

 Pro Tip: Set it and forget it.
 You’ve probably been avoiding this for a long time because it seems like a big tech challenge.
 Google makes it easy and very, very cheap.
 Set it up and you won’t have to deal with it for a very long time, maybe ever.

 Pro Tip: People don’t care about you until you give them a reason to care.
 Create an elevator pitch that turns them into fans by making the whole thing about how you could help them, not about what you’re passionate about.
-Example: I’m an attorney who helps creative entrepreneurs, primarily in the wedding industry, who want straightforward legal solutions and information so they can focus on what they do best.
+Example: I’m an attorney who helps creative entrepreneurs who want straightforward legal solutions and information so they can focus on what they do best.

 Pro Tip: Listen to Reina’s Social Glue Method to learn how she used this exact little diddy to go from a nobody to booked solid.